 Configuring your InfluxDB 2.0 instance

 The easiest way to configure your InfluxDB 2.0-r.c. instance is through the UI.
 Visit http://localhost:8086 to complete the setup and gather the necessary authorization credentials.
-In order to write data to InfluxDB with Telegraf, you’ll need to:
+To write data to InfluxDB with Telegraf, you’ll need to:

 You can also complete the setup with the InfluxDB CLI.
 To launch the CLI within the container itself, you need the docker exec